Gottwik/Enduro/README.md

 [![Coverage Status](https://coveralls.io/repos/github/kiskadigitalmedia/Enduro/badge.svg?branch=master)](https://coveralls.io/github/kiskadigitalmedia/Enduro?branch=master)
 [![Code Climate](https://codeclimate.com/github/kiskadigitalmedia/Enduro/badges/gpa.svg)](https://codeclimate.com/github/kiskadigitalmedia/Enduro)

-Enduro is minimalistic, lean & mean, static page generator / cms / build tool all built into one simple-to-use package.
+Enduro is minimalistic, lean & mean, node.js cms.
+See more at [enduro.js website](https://kiskadigitalmedia.github.io/Enduro/)

+## Getting started

+1. Make sure you have node.js installed.
+Grab it here if you don't: [nodejs installer](https://nodejs.org/en/download/).
+1. Run `npm install enduro -g` in your terminal.
+This will install enduro.
+1. Run `enduro create myproject`.
+This will create new folder /myproject with the enduro project
+1. Go in the newly created folder by running `cd myproject`.
+1. Start enduro in development mode by running simply `enduro`.
+Browser window should open with the website running.
+1. Folder `/pages` stores all the page templates
+1. Folder `/cms` stores all the content data
+1. Folder `/components` stores all the components, templates, or partial views - building blocks which you can use to build the website.
+1. Folder `/assets` stores scss, js, icons, images and all the static assets for your website
+2. Admin interface is accessible at `localhost:5000`.
+Add admin user by running `enduro addadmin username password`.

-## Enduro commands
+## Enduro cli

-If installed globally, enduro enables these cli commands
+To access cli tools, you need to install enduro globally: `npm install enduro -g`

- * `Enduro create projectname`  - Creates new folder /projectname with neccessary scaffolding
+ * `enduro create projectname`  - Creates new folder /projectname with neccessary scaffolding
- * `Enduro` - Starts enduro for development
+ * `enduro` - Starts enduro for development
- * `Enduro start` - Starts enduro on server - Without build tools such as watching
+ * `enduro start` - Starts enduro on server - Without build tools such as watching
- * `Enduro build` - Runs requirejs optimization on assets/js/main.js.
+ * `enduro build` - Runs requirejs optimization on assets/js/main.js.
 To have more requirejs config files use `enduro build dev` which will search for main_dev.js config file
+ * `enduro secure passphrase` - Adds simple, one-passphrase security to your website.
+Useful in development phase to protect the website against web crawlers.
+ * `enduro check` - Runs the built html sites agains w3 validator and performs several other checks such as scss lint.
+ * `enduro addadmin username password` - Adds credentials that work with admin interface.
+There are no default credentials.
+ * `enduro addculture en de` - Adds cultures/languages.
+This will generate two files out of every page.
+These pages are accessible at `/en/pagename` and `/de/pagename`

 ## Project directory structure

+Enduro will generate this scaffolding automatically by running `enduro create projectname`

 ```